 The harm caused by this scheme is largely to the lender.
 As first described in the brothers example above, a fraudulently inflated valuation can lead to a lender owning property worth far less than the money it was owed.

 A short sale occurs where a property is sold, and the lien holder receives less money from the sale proceeds than is owed by the seller.
 Banks may approve a short sale where it believes the cost of foreclosing, and then reselling, the property would be more expensive than accepting the loss on the loan repayment.
 As with property flips, a short sale can be legitimate, but may also be a part of a mortgage fraud scheme.
-For a more in-depth look at common types of types of fraudulent short sale schemes you can take a look at Freddie Mac’s summary here.
+For a more in-depth look at common types of fraudulent short sale schemes, you can take a look at Freddie Mac’s summary here.
 The common theme of these schemes is that the bank approving the short sale is somehow deceived when it agreed to accept less money than it was owed.

 So, what are the consequences of these related party schemes?
 Well, state mortgage fraud crimes and federal mortgage fraud crimes (where federal agencies were involved, e.g., FHA, where federally regulated financial institutions were involved, or where actions related to the fraud crossed state lines).
 Federal prosecution can even involve RICO (Racketeer Influenced and Corrupt Organizations Act) charges if the fraud is large enough.

 If convicted of mortgage fraud, parties can face significant fines, may be forced to make restitution, and even serve time in prison.
-State fines, restitution and prison sentences vary, but federal convictions can mean 30-year prison sentences, $1M fines for each count of fraud, and restitution to those parties injured by the fraud.
+State fines, restitution, and prison sentences vary, but federal convictions can mean 30-year prison sentences, $1M fines for each count of fraud, and restitution to those parties injured by the fraud.

 So, who cares whether a transaction is arm’s length or not?
 If you’re a lender, you probably raised your hand when you read the question, but for the rest of the professionals in the real estate world, hopefully this article helped you understand why lenders care, why lenders scrutinize related-party transactions, and why lenders ask for so many affidavits.